AbyssWalker240/hyprland-dotfiles-v2/README.md

 ```

 # hyprland-dotfiles-v2
 My personal hyprland dotfiles, organized for use with stow.
+Niri configuration also included!

 **NOTE:** these are my personal configurations, and will change based on my needs.
 It is a good starting point to create your own setup.
 * I would recommend cloning this then tweaking to your hearts content for your own use.